Everything you need to

-Your camera has been optimized for your first project with the following settings: the latest firmware update installed, timestamp turned off, Quality set to +4, full HDR, 30 fps, 16:9 ratio and the capture interval is set at 10 seconds.
+Your camera has been optimized for your first project with the following settings: the latest firmware update installed, timestamp turned off, Quality set to +4, 30 fps, 16:9 ratio and the capture interval is set to 10 seconds.

 To get started first download the App from either Apple or Google.

 March 2021, iOS user update for Wi-Fi Connection.